LassoSoft/LassoGuide/lasso_guide_source/server/instance-manager.rst

 If no existing Lasso 9.0 instance is located, a new Lasso 9 instance will be created as a default.
-This default instance will be configured with the same administrative username and password that was selected when first initializing Lasso Instance Manager.
+This default instance will be configured with the same administrative username and password that was selected when first initializing Lasso Instance Manager, and is set up to respond to all host names.

 Main UI
 =======

 The main interface for Lasso Instance Manager consists of a list of all known Lasso 9 instances on that machine.
-Below this list is a button allowing a new instance to be created.
+Below this list is a button for creating new instances.

 Each instance in the list shows: